cardano-scaling/website/monthly/2024-10-monthly.md

 tags: [monthly]
 ---

-This is a monthly report on the progress of 🐲 Hydra and 🛡 Mithril projects since August 2024.
+This is a monthly report on the progress of 🐲 Hydra and 🛡 Mithril projects since September 2024.
 This document serves as a preparation for and a written summary of the monthly stakeholder review meeting, which is announced on our Discord channels and held on Google Meet.
 This month, the meeting was held on 2024-10-23 using these [slides][slides] and [you can see the recording here][recording].

 ## Mithril